 Day 26 – Nice to Paris

 Your road trip around France is now complete (unless you fancy a 900 kilometre drive back to Paris!) so, after returning your hire car, the quickest and most relaxing way to return to Paris is to fly or catch the TGV fast train.

-Must-visit sites in Paris include the Eiffel Tower, Arc de Triomphe, Louvre, Musee d'Orsay, Notre Dame Cathedral, St-Chappelle, Sacre-Coeur, Luxembourg and Tuileries gardens, to name just a few.
+Must-visit sites in Paris include the Eiffel Tower, Arc de Triomphe, Louvre, Musee d’Orsay, Notre Dame Cathedral, St-Chappelle, Sacre-Coeur, Luxembourg and Tuileries gardens, to name just a few.
 There are also some fantastic opportunities for day tours from Paris.

 Day 30 – Depart Paris